Areejabdulllah/taskmangment1/README.md

 ## taskmangment1

- App Statement : "A RESTful API integrated with PSQL database for a project task management iOS app"
+ App Statement : "A RESTful API integrated with PSQL database for a task management iOS app"

  our main idea for creating this database is "task managment" which contians three schemas, the first one is "employee"